TilburgNetworkGroup/remstats/README.md

-# remstats

-An R-package that computes statistic for relational event history data.
+# `remstats`: Compute statistic for relational event history data.

+Butts' (2008) relational event model allows researchers to investigate the exogenous and endogenous predictors of how a time-ordered sequence of relational events (a so-called *relational event history*) evolves over time.
+The R-package `remstats` is developed to assist researchers in applying relational event modeling to their own data: it computes a range of exogenous and endogenous statistics for relational event history data.

 The `remstats()` function is the main function of the package.
-An introduction on how this function can be used to compute statistics for relational event history data follows below.
+It requires as input an `edgelist` (the relational event history in a `matrix` or `data.frame`) and a `formula` object that specifies the statistics that need to be computed.
+Additionally, a `covariates` object may contain exogenous information on the actors in the social network that may interact.
+An introduction on how the `remstats()` function can be used to compute statistics for relational event history data follows below.

 ## Getting started